This article is reprinted courtesy of The Organic Trade Association. Copyright 2005.

 New Mexico, with 15,300 pounds (6,940 kilos), was the leading producer of certified organic wool in North America, representing 81% of U.S. and 80% of North American organic wool production, followed by Montana (2,400 pounds), Maine (520 pounds), Ontario (300 pounds), Vermont (200 pounds), and New Jersey (132 pounds).

 Table A: Amount of Organic Wool Produced in 2005 in the U.S.

 |State||Producers||Total Pounds of Wool|

 Table B: Amount of Organic Wool Produced in 2005 in Canada

 |Province||Number of Producers||Total Pounds|

-Which breeds of sheep are used in organic wool production?
+Which breeds of sheep are used?

 Others include: Border Leicester, Cheviot, Cormo, Dorset, Karakul, Icelandic, Southdown, Suffolk, Tunis, and unspecified crosses.

 Organic wool can be used in any application conventional wool is.
 Because of that, some of the organic wool products most widely available today: baby clothes, blankets, coats, knitting yarn, socks, sweaters, and throws.
 As the market for organic wool products grows, so too are applications expanding for its use.

 Why does organic wool cost more than conventional wool?